nus-cs2113-AY2223S2/ip/docs/README.md

   1. Delete tasks
   2. Mark/unmark tasks as done
-  3. Search for tasks with a specific keyword
+  3. Find tasks with a specific keyword
   4. List all saved tasks
+  5. Clear the list of tasks

 ### Task data